STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 Weeekly live sessions with Susan

-Ask Me Anything calls where we dig into the week's material, plus coworking sessions where we write together.
-This isn't a "watch videos alone" experience.
+Ask Me Anything calls where we dig into the week's material, plus coworking sessions where you'll write together.
+This isn't a "watch videos alone" experience - it's class.

 Writing feedback that actually helps